 Plants and Animals on Korcula Island

 Being a part of the Mediterranean region, Korcula’s vegetation is Mediterranean too.
-More than 60% of Korcula surface is covered by dense conifer woods (some varieties of pine and cypress) or other Mediterranean plants: holm oak, carob, bay and olives, as well as scrubs of varieties of heather and herbs: rosemary, sage, lavender, marjoram, oregano.
+More than 60% of Korcula surface is covered by dense conifer woods (some varieties of pine and cypress) or other Mediterranean plants: holm oak, carob, bay and olives, as well as scrubs of varieties of heather and herbs: rosemary, sage, lavender, marjoram, oregano, Helichrysum italicum and many more.
 Korcula was densely populated by various plant few thousands of years ago when Greeks arrived here too.
 As Islands was so wooded, Greeks named it “Korkyra Melaina” meaning Black Korcula.

 As far as animals are concerned, a variety of sea life around the island is particularly rich, due to Island’s largely unpolluted waters, including fish, various crabs, octopuses, squids, sea urchins etc..
 Sharks are rarely seen but they do live in the Adriatic too.

 On Korcula, there is a lot of jackals (locally called “cagalj” – pronounced “chagaly) and mongooses, as well as some wild boars, hare, pheasants, raptors, and blackbirds too.
 Most of them are very hard to see as they tend to stay away from people, except birds that can be seen and heard all year round, as well as crickets that like to sing during hot summer’s days.